 Portfolio value dropped significantly in July?
 Not all is as it appears…

-The new financial year has begun and we look forward to another prosperous year ahead.
-Yet the majority of portfolio values appear to have started the new financial year off on the wrong foot.
+The new financial year has begun and financial markets do appear to be somewhat disconnected from the realities of the post-COVID world, yet the majority of portfolio values appear to have started the new financial year off on the wrong foot.
 Or have they?

 Managed funds are popular inclusions in most portfolios; one transaction can provide access to specialist strategies, a broader range of underlying investments and provide diversification across- asset classes, regions and market sectors.
 They also provide access to investments that may otherwise be out of reach.